Direct access to the Tor network may sometimes be blocked by your Internet Service Provider or by a government.

 WHICH TRANSPORT SHOULD I USE?

-Each of the transports listed in Tor Launcher’s menu works in a different way (for more details, see the Pluggable Transports page), and their effectiveness depends on your individual circumstances.
+Each of the transports listed in Tor Launcher’s menu works in a different way, and their effectiveness depends on your individual circumstances.

-If you are trying to circumvent a blocked connection for the first time, you should try the different transports: obfs4, fte, and meek-azure.
+If you are trying to circumvent a blocked connection for the first time, you should try the different transports: obfs4, snowflake, and meek-azure.

 If you try all of these options, and none of them gets you online, you will need to enter bridge addresses manually.